bernatandrea/FM-tree/README.md

 Introduction
 -------

-Here are the implementations of "FMtree: A fast locating algorithm of FM-indexes for genomic data".
+Here are the implementation of "FMtree: A fast locating algorithm of FM-indexes for genomic data".
 This program was created as a project assignment for <a href="https://www.fer.unizg.hr/predmet/bio" target="_blank">Bioinformatics</a> class at Faculty of Electrical Engineering and Computing, University of Zagreb.